sharetribe/flex-docs/src/docs/concepts-transactions/change-transaction-process/index.md

 Also, check out some of the template processes in Flex that you can find in the Build tab of your [Console](https://flex-console.sharetribe.com/).
-Using existing processes always saves your developer time configuring your transaction process.
+Using existing processes always saves development time on configuring your transaction process.

 ## Remember your marketplace website or app